-Many of the merchants that have decided to use checks as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
-Businesses have been drawn to check processing with its simplicity of payments and the lower transaction costs.
-Payment card transactions through a merchant account will cost merchants both a transaction fee and a discount fee per transaction.
+Many merchants that have decided to use checks as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
+Businesses have been drawn to check processing with its simplicity of payments and lower transaction costs.
+Payment card transactions through a merchant account will cost merchants a transaction fee and a discount fee per transaction.
 Contrary, many types of echeck payment processing services will only charge a nominal transaction fee to accept payments from a customer’s bank account.

-Higher risk merchants have also gravitated towards utilizing checks as a faster means for approvals with fewer regulations that are common through the payment card industry.
-Financial technologies have allowed for payment processors to improve their processing services and expand their businesses with fewer regulations and fees than other payment methods.
-These changes have allowed businesses that were being charged exuberant merchant account fees or merchants that were unable to be approved with a payment processor to find a viable solution for payment acceptance.
+Higher-risk merchants have also gravitated towards utilizing checks as a faster means for approvals, with fewer regulations common in the payment card industry.
+Financial technologies have allowed payment processors to improve their processing services and expand their businesses with fewer regulations and fees than other payment methods.
+These changes have allowed businesses to charge exuberant merchant account fees or merchants that a payment processor could not approve to find a viable solution for payment acceptance.

 What is Check Processing

-Merchants that are in need of a payment processing service that does not involve using credit or debit cards can work with a check processor to accept bank transfers from a customer’s bank account to theirs.
-Payment processing has evolved since the 1970’s when the first ACH transactions were processed to today where new technologies have been created alternative solutions including Check 21 and Check 22 that allows for the more streamlined acceptance of electronic checks.
+Merchants that need a payment processing service that does not involve using credit or debit cards can work with a check processor to accept bank transfers from a customer’s bank account to theirs.
+Payment processing has evolved since the 1970s when the first ACH transactions were processed to today, where new technologies have created alternative solutions, including Check 21 and Check 22, that allow for the more streamlined acceptance of electronic checks.

 The main types of payment processing services include: